ZhaoJ9014/face.evoLVe/README.md

 # face.evoLVe: High-Performance Face Recognition Library based on PyTorch
 * Evolve to be more comprehensive, effective and efficient for face related analytics \& applications!
+[WeChat News](https://mp.weixin.qq.com/s/V8VoyMqVvjblH358ozcWEg)
 * About the name:
   * "face" means this repo is dedicated for face related analytics \& applications.
   * "evolve" means unleash your greatness to be better and better.
 "LV" are capitalized to acknowledge the nurturing of Learning and Vision ([LV](http://www.lv-nus.org)) group, Nation University of Singapore (NUS).